Deep Koopman Learning using Noisy Data: Introduction

+Lifting linearization allows one to represent a nonlinear system with an equivalent linear system in a lifted, higher-dimensional space.
+One widely adopted lifting method is the extending dynamic mode decomposition (EDMD) \cite{williams2015data}, which lifts the state space to a higher-dimensional space, for which the temporal evolution is approximately linear \cite{korda2018linear}.
+It is, however, typically difficult to find an exact finite-dimensional linear representation for most nonlinear systems.
+Further, the Koopman operator focuses on non-autonomous systems: $\frac{d\vx}{dt} = \vf (\vx, \vu, t)$.
 This poses a challenge for the control design of dynamical systems in the choice of a sufficient basis function necessary for the lifted system to be linear and exact.
 Extensions to such systems require truncation-based approximations, and the finite-dimensional representation is no longer exact.
 To this end, various eigen-decomposition-based truncations are proposed.
-In \cite{lusch2017data} the authors proposed using deep learning methods to discover the eigenfunctions of the approximated Koopman operator, and \cite{yeung2019learning, dk2, dk, bevanda2021koopmanizingflows} employed deep neural networks (DNNs) as observable functions of the Koopman operator, which are tuned based on collected state-control pairs by minimizing an appropriately defined loss function which is also referred as the deep Koopman operator method (DKO).
-Recent work such as \cite{hao2024deep} has extended the DKO method to approximate nonlinear time-varying systems.
-Similar to the Koopman operator \cite{koopman1931hamiltonian, koopman1932dynamical}, two other popular methods, dynamic mode decomposition (DMD) \cite{schmid2010dynamic} and extending dynamic mode decomposition (EDMD) lift the state space to a higher-dimensional space, for which the temporal evolution is approximately linear \cite{korda2018linear}.
+In \cite{lusch2017data} the authors proposed using deep learning methods to discover the eigenfunctions of the approximated Koopman operator, and \cite{yeung2019learning, dk2, dk, bevanda2021koopmanizingflows} employed DNNs as observable functions of the Koopman operator, which are tuned based on collected state-control pairs by minimizing an appropriately defined loss function which is also referred as the deep Koopman operator method (DKO).
+Recent work, such as \cite{hao2024deep}, has extended the DKO method to approximate nonlinear time-varying systems.
 These methods rely on a set of measured output variables that collectively define some nonlinear representation of the independent state variables.
 Establishing a sufficient set of these observable functions remains an active area of research.
 Further, real-world noisy measurements impose additional challenges.
-Additionally, for most practical systems, it is also critical to find computationally feasible approximation methods for extracting finite dimensional representations.
+Additionally, for most practical systems, it is also critical to find computationally feasible approximation methods for extracting finite-dimensional representations.